drsophiemurray/smart_python/README.md

     wrapper.main(fits_file='hmi.M_720s.20170906_120000_TAI.fits')

 Optional keyword inputs:
-- `fits_file` run SMART on specifically defined fits file (default will take latest available fits from JSOC)
+- `fits_file`: run SMART on specifically defined fits file (default will take latest available fits from JSOC)

+Optional outputs:
+- Save fits files of magnetogram and detections (to be added)

 JSON output
 -----------
-yyyymmdd_HHMM_properties.json contains SMART detection properties, including position, magnetic, and PIL properties*
+The code will output a JSON file in the format `yyyymmdd_HHMM_properties.json`, which contains property values for all detected SMART regions (blank file if none), including position, magnetic, and polarity separation line information*

 | Section | Subsection          | Description                                                                                    |
 | :------ | :---------          | :----------                                                                                    |